 Most networking events will offer an opportunity for everyone to go around the room and share their 30 second message.
 Understanding the formula for creating an attention getting message will help you connect with your audience.
 Once you have that message, you’ll be able to deliver it with confidence every time.

 Sample 30 Second Message: Most people struggle to communicate who they are effectively in 30 seconds or less.
 At 30 Second Success we help people develop their 30 second messages for networking and for video.
-If you’re ready to “Ditch the Pitch and Start Connecting”™, schedule a call today.
+If you’re ready to resonate with your audience and drive more business to your door, schedule a call today.
 I’m Laura Templeton, Founder of 30 Second Success

 Being an effective networker means going into events with purpose and a plan.
 It also means being committed to connecting authentically with those around you.
 A little bit of preparation before your next networking event could make all the difference to reaching the outcome you desire.